orkes-io/orkes-conductor-client/docs/workflow/README.md

 ## Searching for Workflows

-Workflow executions are retained until removed from Conductor.
+Workflow executions are retained until removed from the Conductor.
 This gives complete visibility into all the executions an application has - regardless of the number of executions.
 Conductor has a powerful search API that allows you to search for workflow executions.

 ```java
 To Do